minuscode/minuscode.github.io/_works/crumbs.md

 sitemap: false
 ---

-We've developed a treasure hunt Mobile App that allows you to explore cities in a fun new way.
+We've built Crumbs, a treasure hunt Mobile App that allows you to explore cities in a fun new way.

 It's a digital version of the classic treasure hunt geared towards exploring cities.